benhmoore/Knwl/plugin_development.md

 # Writing Plugins

-Extending the default scope of Knwl.js is done through parser plugins.
+Extending the parsing ability of Knwl.js is done through parser plugins.

 Parser plugins are what allow Knwl.js to parse through text.
 Without them, the ```knwl.js``` file is merely a shell.
 The default plugins provided are likely the most commonly parsers, and include plugins for things like dates, times, and places.
 There are